kgupta9191/Deep-neural-network-for-predicting-hydrodynamic-forces-on-submerged-objects/README.md

 Objective

 Develop a deep neural network architecture to predict hydrodynamic forces on a parameterized family of submerged objects (e.g., ellipsoidal shapes representing simplified submarine hulls) under varying flow conditions.
 The model should be trained on a synthetically generated dataset consisting of at least 1 million samples to ensure robustness and generalization across a wide parameter space.
 The solution must emphasize efficiency in data generation, model training, and inference to make it practical for iterative design processes.

+Running Model

+For running the model just hit model_weights.py and it will save the weights and biasis of the model.
+Then one can predict the forces by reusing the trained model by running reload_model.py.